OfficeDev/microsoft-teams-apps-faqplus/Wiki/Deployment-Guide.md

 Remember the knowledge base ID: we will need it in the next step.

-# Step 5: Finish configuring the FAQ Plus [Version 2] app
+# Step 5: Finish configuring the FAQ Plus app

 1. Go to the configuration app, which is at `https://[BaseResourceName].azurewebsites.net/configuration`.
 For example, if you chose “contosofaqplus” as the base name, the configuration app will be at `https://contosofaqplus.azurewebsites.net/configuration`.